reach-sh/reach-lang/docs/src/tut/mkt/index.md

 and in the second terminal,
 run `{!cmd} ./reach run index buyer`

-If the transaction is canceled, the output received should look like this:
+If the transaction is cancelled, the output received should look like this:

 For Seller: